szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 [...]
 ```

+`munin` is a compute node at [BTB](https://ki.se/forskning/barntumorbanken), in general this entry is not needed.

 What is happening by launching this command?
 Nextflow is
 - running a pipeline (hence the `run` part - nextflow can do other things as well, not only running a pipeline)
 - `nf-core/sarek` is the actual pipeline to launch.
-Using this sort of notation nextflow check github, looks for
+Using this sort of notation nextflow checks github, looks for
-the `nf-core/sarek` repository, downloads it and runs
+the `nf-core/sarek` repository and downloads it
 - `-r 2.6.1` refers to a particular version of Sarek.
-One can find out what tools are included in which version have
+One can find out what tools are included in which version  by
-to read the CHANGELOG page: https://github.com/nf-core/sarek/blob/master/CHANGELOG.md
+reading the CHANGELOG page: https://github.com/nf-core/sarek/blob/master/CHANGELOG.md
 - `-profile test,munin` means that we want to run the tests on munin.
 When running things on munin, use the
 `-profile munin` directive only.
 Besides this, there are quite a few configs available, including UPPMAX and AWS
 (https://github.com/nf-core/configs) .
 To have a look at the test configuration of Sarek, check out https://github.com/nf-core/sarek/blob/master/conf/test.config